Easonyesheng/A2PM-MESA/README.md

 # A2PM-MESA

-> The family of Area to Point Matching.
+> The family of Area to Point Matching, which is good at handling matching challenges like **large/various resolution images**, **large scale/viewpoint changes** and etc.

 ![A2PM](assets/A2PM.png)

 This is a user-friendly implementation of **Area to Point Matching** (A2PM) framework, powered by [hydra](hydra.cc).